 Unlike many of the products we normally review, chairs have the unique privilege as being designed specifically for comfort.
 A luxury item, we couldn't deny the importance of a quality place to rest our weary bones after a long day in the mountains.
 The Flexlite was a crowd favorite amongst our testers, and we loved its deep seat and soft materials.

 At first sit, the Flexlite was our favorite.
 We like the mesh material that is both soft and breathable, giving us a great place to relax on a hot day, of which there have been many this year in California.
-Compared to the Helinox Chair Zero, which has very limited ventilation, the Flexlite stood out as a great summer camping piece.
+Compared to the Helinox Chair Zero, which has minimal ventilation, the Flexlite stood out as a great summer camping piece.